harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/execution-history.md

 ### Deployment Type

-Filter execution based on Deployment Type that was used in the pipeline.
+Filter pipeline execution based on Deployment Type that was used in the pipeline.

 It includes: